 The advantages of digital twins are particularly relevant during times of social distancing, remote work, and travel restrictions.
 Essential information about a property is readily accessible with a digital twin, avoiding the need to travel or even leave a home office.

 Want to learn more about digital twins?
-AU 2020 will feature several sessions on digital twins.
-Learn more about sessions here.
+AU 2020 featured several sessions on digital twins.
+Learn more and watch the sessions for free here.

 7. Truly Connected Construction